nfreq/whoopnet/README.md

 Whoopnet transforms standard FPV drones into an autonomous vehicle by harnessing off-board neural networks that process raw visual and inertial data and output RC flight commands.

-While compatible with any unmodified FPV multirotor that supports ELRS and Betaflight, the project focuses on targeting sub-25-gram vehicles and advancing offboard compute capabilities to enable AI-driven models and autonomous software.
+While compatible with any unmodified FPV multirotor that supports ELRS, HDZero and Betaflight, the project focuses on targeting sub-25-gram vehicles and advancing offboard compute capabilities to enable AI-driven autonomous software.

 This flexibility allows your 20-gram robot to leverage a 20-kilogram brain, depending on your edge compute requirements, enabling scalable computational power for advanced tasks and experimentation.